 Who has the most Gator Bowl wins?

 The Florida Gators have won the most Gator Bowls at seven.
 The Florida State Seminoles (six) and North Carolina Tar Heels (five) are close behind them.

 Can I bet on the 2021 Gator Bowl?

-Some provinces in Canada, such as Alberta and Ontario, now offer legal sports betting.
+Many states across the US now offer legal sports betting.
 Assuming you live in or around one of these states, you can conveniently place one or more Gator Bowl bets.